H4w4k4/LNA_1MHz/README.md

 # Building it
 The complete production files are available.
-The PCB is a 4-layer 102 x 82.6mm and very components is hand solderable.
+The PCB is a 4-layer 102 x 82.6mm and every components is hand solderable.
 The LNA is powered by 6x AA batteries, consumption is about 100mA.
 Use the Gerber "housing_Lid_Drill" for drilling the holes in the housing cover.

 Total BOM cost is ~160USD + PCB + shipping.